🐸

 Ship

-Pushes, opens a PR, and replies in Slack.
-Then watches for review comments.
+Pushes, opens a PR (or MR on GitLab), and replies in Slack.
+Then watches for review comments and CI failures.

 👑